A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Experiment Results

-To demonstrate the learning capability of the framework, we included the learned chair model as a new prior and then performed experiments with the chair object in different poses.
+To demonstrate the incremental learning capability of the framework, we included the learned home chair model as a new prior (in total 11 known objects to the framework) and then performed experiments on the home chair in different poses with the GPIS-DHD exploration procedure.
 In total, 10 trials were carried out.
 The results are shown in Figs.~\ref{fig:new_prior}, \ref{fig:PE_learned} and \ref{fig:DHD_learned}.
-The framework successfully recognized the chair and estimated its poses accurately within 50 time steps.
-In 10 trials, the exploration terminated within $90$ time steps; on average it took approximately $68$ steps to finish the exploration, which is much faster compared to over 200 steps before adding the learned chair prior, as can be inferred from Figs.~\ref{fig:DHD_learned} and \ref{fig:sr_termination_time_comparison}.
+In 10 out of 10 trials (100\%), the framework successfully recognized the chair and reached the desired pose estimation error within 50 time steps.
+On average, it took approximately $68$ steps to finish the exploration, which is significantly faster compared to more than 200 steps before adding the learned chair prior (Fig.~\ref{fig:sr_termination_time_comparison}).

 The results show that the framework can learn new object shapes through shape reconstruction and utilize the knowledge effectively for object recognition and pose estimation, even though the learned shape is not identical to the actual object.